A cactus represents endurance.

 My first project at Aspect was building an innovative, responsive, mobile first, schedule management system for agents that won our internal “2013 Product of the Year” award.
 This product garnered high returns in part due to the SASS variables theming system I created to allow for quick reskin/resell flexibility.

 Once customers started seeing results from this product, tens of thousands of dollars and billable hours began to pour into my department with requests for new features.
-My design choices and functional demonstrations were essential to enticing the customer, keeping them engaged while internally I directed the front end design and implementation of each of these enhancements to the core development team.
+My design choices and functional demonstrations were essential to entice the customer and keep them engaged while internally I directed the front end design and implementation of each of these enhancements to the core development team.

 I started my career hand-coding and tinkering with html, graphic design, building websites and exploring the concepts behind user experience.

-Now, I work throughout the front and backend development process while creating style guides with code snippets to help the team get projects started quickly and keep a uniform appearance.
+Now, I work throughout the front and backend development process while creating style guides with code snippets to help the team get projects started quickly and insure that growing applications maintain a uniform appearance.

 Past experience with Eclipse, CodeIgniter, Zend, Symphony, JIRA and others!
 Every company has their own blend and quick adaptation is one of my strong qualities.